-- The Company's subsidiary Persistence Resources Group Ltd ("PRG"), filed its renewal application to the Stock Exchange of Hong Kong Limited (the "HKEX") for listing of its shares on the Main Board of the HKEX.
-PRG, together with its sponsor and legal advisors are progressing through the HKEX listing application process and are responding to queries from both the HKEX and Hong Kong Securities and Futures Commission to complete the proposed initial public offering of the shares of Persistence.
-The HKEX renewal application document can be found at www.majesticgold.com/investors/hkex-application; - The Company continues work on Phase 2 of the Songjiagou Open-Pit Mine expansion program with the expectation of completion during Q2 of FY2023; - The Company is evaluating a further exploration program on certain tenements of the four Western Australian tenements held under a LOI commencing FY2023 Q2, following the most recent announced results from the geological work on the three of the four tenements; and
+- The Company's subsidiary Persistence Resources Group Ltd ("PRG") most recently filed its renewal application on May 22, 2023, to the Stock Exchange of Hong Kong Limited (the "HKEX") for listing of its shares on the Main Board of the HKEX.
+PRG, together with its sponsor and legal advisors continue progressing through the HKEX listing application process and are responding to queries from both the HKEX and Hong Kong Securities and Futures Commission to complete the proposed initial public offering of the shares of Persistence.
+The HKEX renewal application document can be found at www.majesticgold.com/investors/hkex-application; - In Q2 FY2023, significant progress was achieved in the Songjiagou ("SJG") Open-Pit Mine expansion program.
+Phase 2 of the 2nd bench was successfully completed during the period.
+Subsequently, the Company moved forward with the completed development of the 3rd bench in July 2023, signaling continued momentum of its expansion efforts.
+Currently, the Company has initiated development work on the 4th and 5th bench and projects completing Phase 1 of the development by the end of FY2023 and completion of Phase 2 during Q2 FY2024.
+The Company acknowledges that accessibility to higher-grade ore and overall mobility within the open-pit remains restricted during the expansion work as these constraints are a natural outcome of the expansion activities.